alperbahcekapili/pdfManipulator/README.md

 * gradle 6.5
 * java SE 14.0.1

-## Usage
-Simply run following under the main folder
- * gradle run

-*Help page can be accessed after running the program
+* Help page can be accessed after running the program